ChristopherChudzicki/react-mathlive/example/README.md

+# Running

+1. First, run `yarn install` in the project root directory.

+    *This is necessary because the example uses `react`, `react-dom`, and `react-mathlive` from the root in order to facilitate manually testing development changes.*
+2. Run `yarn install` and `yarn start` in this directory, `/example`.

 This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is linked to the react-math-view package in the parent directory for development purposes.

-You can run `yarn install` and then `yarn start` to test your package.